Hussites: History

-Impact of Hus's death on Bohemia
+Hus's death

+The Council of Constance lured Jan Hus in with a letter of indemnity, then tried him for heresy and put him to death at the stake on 6 July 1415.

 The arrest of Hus in 1414 caused considerable resentment in Czech lands.
 The authorities of both countries appealed urgently and repeatedly to King Sigismund to release Jan Hus.

-When news of his death at the Council of Constance in 6. of June 1415 arrived, disturbances broke out, directed primarily against the clergy and especially against the monks.
+When news of his death at the Council of Constance arrived, disturbances broke out, directed primarily against the clergy and especially against the monks.
 Even the Archbishop narrowly escaped from the effects of this popular anger.
 The treatment of Hus was felt to be a disgrace inflicted upon the whole country and his death was seen as a criminal act.
 King Wenceslaus IV., prompted by his grudge against Sigismund, at first gave free vent to his indignation at the course of events in Constance.
 His wife openly favoured the friends of Hus.
 Avowed Hussites stood at the head of the government.

 A league was formed by certain lords, who pledged themselves to protect the free preaching of the Gospel upon all their possessions and estates and to obey the power of the Bishops only where their orders accorded with the injunctions of the Bible.
 The university would arbitrate any disputed points.
 The entire Hussite nobility joined the league.
 Other than verbal protest of the council's treatment of Hus, there was little evidence of any actions taken by the nobility until 1417.
 At that point several of the lesser nobility and some barons, signatories of the 1415 protest letter, removed Catholic priests from their parishes, replacing them with priests willing to give communion in both wine and bread.
 The chalice of wine became the central identifying symbol of the Hussite movement.
-If the king had joined, its resolutions would have received the sanction of the law; but he refused, and approached the newly formed Roman Catholic League of lords, whose members pledged themselves to support the king, the Catholic Church, and the Council.
+If the king had joined, its resolutions would have received the sanction of the law; but he refused, and approached the newly formed Roman Catholic League of lords, whose members pledged themselves to support the king, the Catholic Church, and the council.
 The prospect of a civil war began to emerge.

-Pope Martin V as Cardinal Otto of Colonna had attacked Hus with relentless severity.
+Prior to becoming pope, Martin V, then known as Cardinal Otto of Colonna had attacked Hus with relentless severity.
 He energetically resumed the battle against Hus's teaching after the enactments of the Council of Constance.
 He wished to eradicate completely the doctrine of Hus, for which purpose the co-operation of King Wenceslaus had to be obtained.
 In 1418, Sigismund succeeded in winning his brother over to the standpoint of the council by pointing out the inevitability of a religious war if the heretics in Bohemia found further protection.
 Hussite statesmen and army leaders had to leave the country and Roman Catholic priests were reinstated.
 These measures caused a general commotion which hastened the death of King Wenceslaus by a paralytic stroke in 1419.
 His heir was Sigismund.